Many of us experience days when motivation feels out of reach, leading us to question: Is there some kind of secret to staying motivated?

 We might want to achieve a goal today, but our minds can convince us to rather take a break and do something useless.
 Why does this happen?

 Ironically, our brain is not the most rational thing.
-It tends to prioritize comfort over progress; it might tell us to skip exercise, eat unhealthy food, or stay in a toxic situation, convincing us that these choices are acceptable.
+It prioritizes comfort over progress way too often.
+It might tell us to skip exercise, eat unhealthy food, or stay in a toxic situation, convincing us that these choices are acceptable.
 More importantly, it is very good at making us feel like our thoughts are the absolute truth.

-Becoming aware of our thoughts is a very beneficial process of gaining self-awareness and understanding what goes on in our minds.
-When we know exactly what is going through our mind, we can take care of negative aspects and reinforce the positive.
+Becoming aware of our thoughts is a critical part of gaining self-awareness and understanding what goes on in our minds.
+When we know exactly what is running through our heads, we can take care of the negative and reinforce the positive.

 When our mind is without control—especially if it leans toward negative thinking—we live a life of procrastination, laziness, unfulfilled dreams, bad decisions, and addiction.